Eddie Van Halen: Career

+Van Halen

-Van Halen band
+Eddie Van Halen in 1993 at the 1993 Emmy Awards.

-Eddie and his brother Alex formed the band Mammoth in 1972.
-Two years later, David Lee Roth joined Mammoth as lead singer, and Mammoth officially changed its name to Van Halen.
+In 1972, Eddie and his brother Alex formed the band Mammoth.
+In 1974, David Lee Roth joined Mammoth as lead singer, and Mammoth officially changed its name to Van Halen.
 It became a staple of the Los Angeles music scene, playing at well-known clubs such as the Whisky a Go Go.
 At a 1976 concert at The Starwood in California, the band opened for UFO.
 Kiss bassist Gene Simmons saw the performance and said, "I was waiting backstage by the third song."
 He asked the band about their plans, and they said, "There is a yogurt manufacturer that is going to invest in us."

 Simmons begged them not to go that route and invited them to record some demos at Electric Lady Studios in Greenwich Village, New York City.
 Simmons signed them to his company, and the band recorded early demos of their songs, including "Runnin' with the Devil".
 Excited about the band, Simmons approached Kiss manager Bill Aucoin and Kiss frontman Paul Stanley about them, but they dismissed his desire to sign them to Aucoin's management fold.
 Stanley later said he "rejected Van Halen to protect Kiss", and that they made an effort to make Simmons drop the band to "keep Gene in check".
 The discouraging words caused Simmons to rip up the contract, and he "let them go" after feeling he may have held the band back.
 The next year, Warner Records offered Van Halen a recording contract.